abhinav/git-spice/doc/reference.md

 gs stack (s) restack (r)
 ```

+Restack a stack

-Restack the current stack
+All branches in the current stack are rebased on top of their
+respective bases, ensuring a linear history.

 ### gs stack edit

 ```
-gs stack (s) edit (e) [<name>] [flags]
+gs stack (s) edit (e) [flags]
 ```

-Edit the order of branches in the stack
+Edit the order of branches in a stack

+This operation requires a linear stack:
+no branch can have multiple branches above it.

-Opens an editor to allow changing the order of branches
-in the current stack.
+An editor opens with a list of branches in the current stack in-order,
+with the topmost branch at the top of the file,
+and the branch closest to the trunk at the bottom.

+Modifications to the list will be reflected in the stack
+when the editor is closed.
+If the file is cleared, no changes will be made.
-Branches deleted from the list will not be modified.
+Branches that are deleted from the list will be ignored.

-**Arguments**

-* `name`: Branch to edit from.
-Defaults to current branch.

 **Flags**

 * `--editor=STRING`: Editor to use for editing the branches.
+* `--branch=NAME`: Branch whose stack we're editing.
+Defaults to current branch.

 ### gs upstack restack

 ```
-gs upstack (us) restack (r) [<name>] [flags]
+gs upstack (us) restack (r) [flags]
 ```

-Restack this branch those above it
+Restack a branch and its upstack

-Restacks the given branch and all branches above it
+The current branch and all branches above it
-on top of the new heads of their base branches.
+are rebased on top of their respective bases,
-If multiple branches use this branch as their base,
-they will all be restacked.

-If a branch name is not provided,
-the current branch will be used.
+ensuring a linear history.
+Use --branch to start at a different branch.
+Use --skip-start to skip the starting branch,
+but still rebase all branches above it.

+The target branch defaults to the current branch.
-Run this command from the trunk branch
+If run from the trunk branch,
-to restack all managed branches.
+all managed branches will be restacked.

-By default, the provided branch is also restacked
-on top of its base branch.
-Use the --no-base flag to only restack branches above it,
-and leave the branch itself untouched.

-**Arguments**

-* `name`: Branch to restack the upstack of

 **Flags**

+* `--branch=NAME`: Branch to restack the upstack of
-* `--no-base`: Do not restack the base branch
+* `--skip-start`: Do not restack the starting branch

 ### gs upstack onto